neilrhester/academic-kickstart/content/home/slider.md

 [[item]]
   title = "Race-by-Height Intersectionality" content = "Most research on height suggests that being tall is advantageous for men, making them seem more attractive and intelligent.
-However, this is not true for Black men:  tall Black men are instead perceived as threatening, such that they were disproportionately stopped by NYPD police (2006-2012)." align = "center"
+However, this research almost exclusively used White men.
+For Black men, being tall increases perceptions of threat, which helps explain why tall Black men have been disproportionately stopped by police." align = "center"

   overlay_color = "#555"  # An HTML color value.